rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And he went up on the mountain and called to him those whom he desired, and they came to him. ^0313

-And he appointed twelve ( whom he also named apostles ) so that they might be with him and he might send them out to preach ^0314
+And he appointed twelve (whom he also named apostles) so that they might be with him and he might send them out to preach ^0314

 and have authority to cast out demons. ^0315

-He appointed the twelve : Simon (to whom he gave the name Peter ); ^0316
+He appointed the twelve: Simon (to whom he gave the name Peter); ^0316

-James the son of Zebedee and John the brother of James (to whom he gave the name Boanerges, that is, Sons of Thunder ); ^0317
+James the son of Zebedee and John the brother of James (to whom he gave the name Boanerges, that is, Sons of Thunder); ^0317

-Andrew, and Philip, and Bartholomew, and Matthew, and Thomas, and James the son of Alphaeus, and Thaddaeus, and Simon the Zealot, ^0318
+Andrew, and Philip, and Bartholomew, and Matthew, and Thomas, and James the son of Alphaeus, and Thaddaeus, and Simon the Cananaean, ^0318

 and Judas Iscariot, who betrayed him. ^0319